UnitMC/VelocityUtils/README.md

-Unfished fork of VelocityUtils that will contain a blacklist feature.
+Unfinished fork of VelocityUtils that will contain a blacklist feature.